aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/fontsmanager/_index.md

 | [`remove_embedded_font`](/slides/python-net/aspose.slides/fontsmanager/remove_embedded_font/#ifontdata) | Removes the embedded font |
 | [`get_font_bytes`](/slides/python-net/aspose.slides/fontsmanager/get_font_bytes/#ifontdata-asposepydrawingfontstyle) | Retrieves the byte array representing the font data for a specified font style and font data. |
 | [`get_font_embedding_level`](/slides/python-net/aspose.slides/fontsmanager/get_font_embedding_level/#bytes-str) | Determines the embedding level of a font from the given byte array and font name. |

+### Examples

+The following example shows how to add embedded fonts to PowerPoint Presentation.

 ### See Also